 The per item cost is so much more reasonable than anything one can find at Lush or Basin.
 The most expensive items on the ingredients list are the citric acid and essential oil.
 Even still, you can get several batches made out of one bag of citric acid.

-These wrapped in a pretty paper and tied with a ribbon would make a great gift for your mom, sister or baby sitter.
+Wrap these in a pretty paper and tie with a ribbon to give as a gift to your mom, sister or a teacher.